Like Water for Chocolate (novel): Plot

-Mama Elena forces Tita to help Nacha prepare the meal for Rosaura's wedding reception.
-While preparing the wedding cake, Tita is overcome with sadness, and cries into the cake batter.
-At the wedding reception, everyone except for Tita gets violently sick after eating the wedding cake, vomiting everywhere.
-Suspecting that Tita put an emetic into the wedding cake, Mama Elena violently beats Tita.
-On the day of the wedding, Tita finds Nacha lying dead on her bed, holding a picture of her fiancé.
+While preparing Rosaura's wedding cake, Tita is overcome with sadness, and cries into the cake batter.
+Nacha tries the cake batter, and suddenly is overcome with grief at the memory of her lost love, and is too ill to attend the wedding.
+At the wedding, everyone except for Tita gets violently sick after eating the wedding cake.
+After the wedding, Tita finds Nacha lying dead on her bed, holding a picture of her fiancé.